lsst/pipe_base/doc/lsst.pipe.base/creating-a-pipelinetask.rst

                 self.inputs.remove("background")

     This still works, but it is more verbose and less intuitive than the now-recommended attribute-manipulation approach.
-    It is now no longer to delegate to `super` in either case, since the base class `super` does nothing (the first steps of initialization are instead handled by a metaclass).
+    It is now no longer recommended to delegate to `super` in either case, since the base class `super` does nothing (the first steps of initialization are instead handled by a metaclass).

 The last step in modifying this task will be to update the ``run`` method to